Recognizing When Home May No Longer Be Safe

 - Communication: Reaching out to others, either by technology or visiting, and engaging in social activities

-- Transportation: Driving, using public transportation, able to request a ride
+- Transportation: Driving, using public transportation, and able to request a ride

 - Shopping: List composition, knowing one store from another, and paying for purchases

-If you or a loved one are having difficulty with an ADL or IADL now is the time to initiate a conversation about Senior Communities.
-Bridge to Better Living has the expertise to best assist your family in this journey.
-Assistance is at no cost to the client.
-Reach out to Bridge to Better Living now.
-We believe in Quality of Life… and YOU.
+If you or a loved one is having difficulty with an ADL (Activity of Daily Living) or IADL (Instrumental Activity of Daily Living), now is the ideal time to initiate a thoughtful conversation about Senior Communities and future care needs.
+Bridge to Better Living has the experience, compassion, and expertise to guide your family through every step of this important journey, helping you explore options that best fit your lifestyle, preferences, and budget.
+Our assistance is always provided at no cost to the client, ensuring peace of mind during what can often feel like an overwhelming process.
+Reach out to Bridge to Better Living today.
+We believe in Quality of Life… and most importantly, in YOU.